-Table 5.4.4-10 through Table 5.4.4-12 summarize the NFIP policies, claims and repetitive loss statistics for Sussex County.
-Table 5.4.4-X summarizes the occupancy classes of the repetitive loss and severe repetitive loss properties in Sussex County.
-The majority of the repetitive loss occupancy class is single family residences (85.7%).
-There are no severe repetitive loss properties in the County (FEMA Region 2, 2014).
+Table 5.4.4-11 through Table 5.4.4-13 summarize the NFIP policies, claims and repetitive loss statistics for Sussex County.
+Table 5.4.4-11 summarizes the occupancy classes of the repetitive loss and severe repetitive loss properties in Sussex County.
+The majority of the repetitive loss occupancy class is single family residences (85.7 percent).
+There are no severe repetitive loss properties in Sussex County (FEMA Region 2, 2014).
 This information is current as of November 30, 2014.